About me

 From Invercargill to University

-In late 2014 I was appointed Executive Officer of Make Poverty History Australia and Nic and I moved to Melbourne.
-For three years I led the campaign for more and better aid in order to help end global poverty and tackle climate change.
+In 2014 Nic and I moved to Melbourne when I was appointed Executive Officer of Make Poverty History Australia.
+For three years I led national campaigns advocating for stronger international aid and action on global poverty and climate impacts.

 Campaigning for Public Education